openwallet-foundation/credo-ts-ext/packages/rest/README.md

   --inbound-transport http 5000
 ```

-See the [docker-compose.yml](https://github.com/hyperledger/aries-framework-javascript-ext/tree/main/docker-compose.yml) file for an example of using the afj-rest image with docker compose.
+See the [docker-compose.yml](https://github.com/hyperledger/aries-framework-javascript-ext/tree/main/docker-compose.yml) file for an example of using the afj-rest image with Docker Compose.

-> ⚠️ The docker image is not optimized for ARM architectures and won't work on Apple Silicon macs.
-See the **Directly on Computer** below on how to run it directly on your computer without docker.
+> ⚠️ The Docker image is not optimized for ARM architectures and won't work on Apple Silicon Macs.
+See the **Directly on Computer** below on how to run it directly on your computer without Docker.

 **Directly on Computer**

-To run AFJ rest directly on your computer you need to have the indy-sdk installed.
+To run AFJ REST API directly on your computer you need to have the indy-sdk installed.
 Follow the indy [installation steps](https://github.com/hyperledger/aries-framework-javascript/tree/main/docs/libindy) for your platform and verify indy is installed.

-Once you have installed indy you can start the rest server using the following command:
+Once you have installed indy, you can start the rest server using the following command:

 ```sh
 npx -p @aries-framework/rest afj-rest start \